-Before beginning to produce models, it is recommended that you check the current printing quality of the print heads by performing the Pattern Test.
+Before beginning to produce 3D prints, it is recommended that you check the current printing quality of the print heads by performing the Pattern Test.

-To prepare the printer for producing models:
+To prepare the printer for printing:

-1. Make sure that the build tray in the printer is empty and clean.
+- 1. Make sure that the build tray in the printer is empty and clean. - 2.
 If not, remove cured material with the scraper, and clean the tray thoroughly with a cleaning cloth soaked with 90% alcohol (IPA or ethanol).